ajbanjara/Wireshark/CaptureSetup/WLAN.md

 ### Channel Hopping

 When capturing traffic in monitor mode, you can capture on a single, fixed channel, or capture while hopping through multiple channels (channel hopping).
 Channel hopping will inevitably cause you to lose traffic in your packet capture, since a wireless card in monitor mode can only capture on a single channel at any given time.
-However, it may be desirable to perform channel hopping initially as part of your analysis to idenitfy all the networks within range of your wireless card, and then select the channel that is most appropriate for analysis.
+However, it may be desirable to perform channel hopping initially as part of your analysis to identify all the networks within range of your wireless card, and then select the channel that is most appropriate for analysis.

 If you are capturing traffic to troubleshoot a wireless connectivity problem, or to analyze traffic for a single AP or station, it's best to capture on a single, fixed channel.